The model theory of the curve graph: Introduction

-We briefly summarize these complexes for the convenience of the reader, and give some references for definitions and discussions of automorphism groups.
-The \emph{Hatcher-Thurston} complex of a surface of positive genus consists of cut systems, i.e. systems of curves whose complement is a connected surface of genus zero, and whose edges correspond to elementary moves~\cite{hatcher_thurston1980,irmak_korkmaz}.
+We briefly summarize these graphs for the convenience of the reader, and give some references for definitions and discussions of automorphism groups.
+The \emph{Hatcher-Thurston graph} of a surface of positive genus consists of cut systems, i.e. systems of curves whose complement is a connected surface of genus zero, and whose edges correspond to elementary moves~\cite{hatcher_thurston1980,irmak_korkmaz}.
 The~\emph{pants graph} consists of multicurves giving rise to a pants decomposition of the surface, with edges given by elementary moves \cite{margalit}.
 The~\emph{marking graph} consists of markings on the surface, which are pants decompositions together with transversal data, and whose edges are given by elementary moves \cite{masur_minsky_00}.
 The \emph{non-separating curve graph} consists of simple closed curves on the surface whose complement is connected, and edges are given by disjointness \cite{irmak}.
 The \emph{separating curve graph} has separating simple closed curves as its vertices and the edge relation is disjointness \cite{looijenga, kida}.
 The \emph{Torelli graph} consists of separating curves and bounding pairs, with the edge relation being disjointness \cite{kida}.
 The \emph{Schmutz Schaller graph} on a closed surface has nonseparating curves as its vertices, with geometric intersection number one being the edge relation~\cite{schmutz_schaller}.
-The \emph{arc graph} and \emph{multiarc graph} consist of simple arcs or multiarcs with endpoints at distinguished marked points, with edge relation given by disjointness \cite{irmak_mccarthy10,erlandsson_fanoni}.
+The \emph{arc graph} and \emph{multiarc graph} consist of simple arcs or multiarcs with endpoints at distinguished marked points, with edge relation given by disjointness \cite{irmak_mccarthy10,erl-fan-2017}.
 The \emph{flip graph} and \emph{polygonalization graph} consist of simple arc systems whose complements are a triangulation or a polygonal decomposition of the surface, respectively, with endpoints of the arcs lying at distinguished marked points.
-Edge relations are given by elementary moves \cite{korkmaz_papadopoulos, aramayona_koberda_parlier, disarlo_parlier, bell_disarlo_tang_2018}.
-The \emph{arc and curve graph} consists of simple closed curves and simple arcs, with adjacency given by disjointness \cite{korkmaz_papadopoulos_12}.
-The \emph{graph of domains} consists of essential subsurfaces whose boundary components are essential, and adjacency is given by disjointness \cite{pap_mccarthy}.
+Edge relations are given by elementary moves \cite{korkmaz_papadopoulos, aramayona_koberda_parlier, disarlo_parlier, bell_disarlo_tang_2018,DPTrans19}.
+The \emph{arc and curve graph} consists of simple closed curves and simple arcs, with adjacency given by disjointness \cite{korkmaz_papadopoulos}.